 4. Too little stomach acid

 Low levels of stomach acid (hypochlorhydria) is a common problem and more so the older you get.
 Stomach acid is essential for proper digestion and assimilation of nutrients.
-Stomach acid also helps to kill off harmful microorganisms that enter the gut with the food.
-But the body’s ability to produce stomach acid decreases with age, and this can cause IBS symptoms.Heartburn Not Always Caused by Excess Acid | Nutrition Review
+Stomach acid also controls harmful microorganisms that enter the gut with food.
+The body’s ability to produce stomach acid decreases with age and this can cause IBS symptoms.Heartburn Not Always Caused by Excess Acid | Nutrition Review

 5. Digestive enzymes